BlockBrick15987/Port-Scanner/README.md

-# Port-Scanner
+Port-Scanner

-A simple self made port scanner with Socket Threads and Dearpygui
+A simple self-made port scanner using Socket Threads and DearPyGui.

-# Liberys
+Libraries

-1: Install Python
+    Python (already installed)

-2: Install Dearpygui(The other 2 are already in Python)
+    DearPyGui (install via pip install dearpygui)

-# Guide
+Guide

-When you open the Scanner you see a few things.
+When you open the scanner, you will see a few inputs:

-First thing is the Ip Address you want to scan.
-On default it is on your ip(127.0.0.1) Under that is the Mode.
+    IP Address: The target IP to scan (default is your localhost 127.0.0.1).

+    Mode:

-Single Port: Scanns one Port(the one you put in the Single Port field)
+        Single Port: Scans the port you specify in the "Single Port" field.

-Range: Scannes a Range of Ports(Start Port in Start Port and End Port in End Port) Under that is the Start Scan button to start the scan Then you see the results and under that is a consel showing if everything is running fine.
+        Range: Scans a range of ports, defined by "Start Port" and "End Port".

+    Start Scan button to start scanning.

+Below that, you see the scan results and a console area that shows if everything is running smoothly.

-It is easy to understand and clean.
-If you don´t see some things put the window in fullscreen and resice the little one
+The interface is simple and clean.
+If some elements don’t appear correctly, try resizing the window or switching to fullscreen.

-# Download
+Download

-Option 1: Download the .py file directly from here
+    Option 1: Download the .py file directly from [here].

-Option 2: Go do Code and Download as a .zip
+    Option 2: Download the entire project as a .zip file from the code repository.

-Option 3: Download only the .exe file(Might need to execute as admin or disable your anti virus shortly)
+    Option 3: Download the .exe file (may require running as admin or temporarily disabling your antivirus).